Crafting the perfect email is more than just visual design, it also needs to be optimized for email delivery.

 Customizing your Send From Name is a simple and effective way to help your customers recognize your email and entice them to open.
 Try using your store name, your staff names or even a combination of both.

-If you have set up a drip email flow, make sure that you schedule a gap between your emails.
+If you have set up a drip email flow or email campaigns, make sure that you schedule a gap between your emails.
 Sending multiple emails within a short space of time can trigger spam filters.

 🤖 Data Insight: According to our data the most successful abandoned cart emails scheduled is: